Documentation Index

 • Servers Australia colocation switch ports do not participate in customer STP domains

-• STP control traffic is filtered on customer-facing ports
+• STP control traffic is filtered on customer-facing switch ports

-• STP must not be relied upon to prevent loops between the two provided switch ports
+• STP must not be relied upon to prevent a loop between the two provided switch ports

-STP is not a supported method for managing redundant connections to Servers Australia colocation switches.
+STP is therefore not a supported method for providing redundancy between the two default colocation network connections.

 Responsibility and Support

-If you are unsure which configuration is appropriate for your environment, please contact Servers Australia support before connecting both ports.
+If you are unsure how the two ports should be connected for your environment, please contact Servers Australia Support before connecting the second port.

 Summary